omarigg04/garden-ecosystem/README.md

-# 🌟 Digital Ecosystem Garden
+# 🌟 Digital Ecosystem Garden.

 A living world of AI-generated digital beings that interact, build, and evolve in real-time.
 Create unique creatures through donations and watch them develop personalities, relationships, and behaviors in a dynamic ecosystem.